jaydenaung/CloudGuard-ShiftLeft-CICD-AWS/README.md

 1. Go to AWS Management > "Systems Manager"
 2. Choose "Parameter Store"
-3. Create a parameter for "CHKP_CLOUDGUARD_ID", and key in the your CloudGuard API key.
+3. Create a parameter for "CHKP_CLOUDGUARD_ID", and enter your CloudGuard API key.
 (Choose "String")
-4. Create a parameter for "CHKP_CLOUDGUARD_SECRET" and  key in the your CloudGuard Secret.
+4. Create a parameter for "CHKP_CLOUDGUARD_SECRET" and enter your CloudGuard Secret.
 (Choose "String)

 And buildspec.yml will instruct Codebuild to access these parameters required for SHIFTLEFT when in build stage.